 Your rights in relation to your data

-• If you have previously provided your consent to our use of your data and you wish to withdraw consent, you may cancel your services account with RPost, remove any RPost software from your systems, and cease using RPost services.
+- If you have previously provided your consent to our use of your data and you wish to withdraw consent, you may cancel your services account with RPost, remove any RPost software from your systems, and cease using RPost services.
 Our retention of use logs may continue for lawful purposes.

-• If you have any complaints in relation to the way we have used your personal data, please contact us in the first instance.
+- If you have any complaints in relation to the way we have used your personal data, please contact us in the first instance.
 You also have the right to lodge a complaint with the information commissioner’s office of your country or the Information Commissioner’s Office at Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF (Tel: 0303 123 1113), if you think we have infringed your rights, and under certain conditions, you have the right to invoke binding arbitration.

 The RMail app for Gmail routes outbound Gmail SMTP messages to RMail services by modifying the recipient addresses with a domain extension (e.g. .rpost.biz).
 The messages are routed using a wildcard MX record and the added recipient domain extensions are removed for processing when received by the RMail service.
 (For example: To: firstname.lastname@example.org is modified to: email@example.com en route from Gmail servers to RMail service servers; the DNS Lookup for *.rpost.biz is MX 10 gate.r1.rpost.net)